 This is one of the most beautiful mechanical action instruments in Europe speaking into one of the finest acoustics in the world.

 2 Staff, Op.
-1-9 is worked in "keyboard style" without observing the limits of voice ranges and is relatively easy to learn and to play.
+1-9 is worked in "keyboard style" without observing the limits of voice ranges and is relatively easy to learn and play.
 It has no pedal part.
 It would be rare to find another recessional score for intermediate skill level in

-music, and this work, along with all the other scores posted here as an unusual free download, are written so the stretch for the hands is an octave or less.
+This work, along with all the other scores posted here for an unusual free download, are written so the stretch for the hands is an octave or less.
 Organists are

 pervading bass in this work which came about from using 2 hands on the main manual only, without employing the Pedal stops.

-For a free copy of this score ...
-See menu bar [FREE STUFF subpage, 2 STAFF OP.
+For a free copy of this score in PDF format ...
+See menu bar [FREE STUFF subpage, 10 Pieces Op.
 1-9].

 of how this piece was put together ...
 See blog/archive [YOUR IDEAS].